redstrate/Physis/README.md

 If you're interested to see how these formats work in more detail, see [xiv.dev](https://xiv.dev/) and [docs.xiv.zone](https://docs.xiv.zone)!

 Some tests and benchmarks require the environment variable `FFXIV_GAME_DIR` to be set.
+By default, these are disabled since they require a legitimate copy of the retail game data.
+These tests can be turned on via the `retail_game_testing` feature.

 ## Contributing